 The storm occurred mid-morning.

-But, as you can see in the photo above, the birth was successful, and Uncle Ord and Aunt Maude were blessed with a beautiful baby girl who they named Julia Louise, known familiarly as “Louise.”
+But, as you can see in the photo above, all was successful, and Uncle Ord and Aunt Maude were blessed with a beautiful baby girl who they named Julia Louise, known familiarly as “Louise.”

 * I goofed.
 Follow-up article is entitled Maude Olive (BUSSELL) KUHN – *Protecting a One Week Old Baby* During a Cyclone – 52 Ancestors (2015 #12).